 You need to prove your case.
 It may help if you include copies of supporting evidence with the objection form or letter.

-You can lodge your objection by:
+You can lodge your objection by email or post.

 Office of State Revenue